13588112254/littlefs/DESIGN.md

 --- <!-- picture of metadata pair tree? -->

 So how do atomically update our metadata pairs?
-Atomicity (a type of power-loss resilience) requires two parts, redundancy and error detection.
+Atomicity (a type of power-loss resilience) requires two parts: redundancy and error detection.
-Error detection can be provided with a checksum, in littlefs's case we use a 32-bit CRC.
+Error detection can be provided with a checksum, and in littlefs's case we use a 32-bit CRC.
 Maintaining redundancy, on the other hand, requires multiple stages.

 1. If our block is not full and the program size is small enough to let us append more entries, we can simply append the entries to the log.
 Because